liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 package version range to include versions up to, but not including, the one you don't want.

-You're now familiar with the power of semantic versioning and how dependencies work.
-Next let's consider when to modularize existing apps and when to combine modules to create apps.
+Next you want to consider when to modularize existing apps and when to combine modules to create apps.

 ### Dependencies Facilitate Modular Development [](id=dependencies-facilitate-modular-development)